-Corporate bonds are a form of debt security issued by companies/corporations to raise capital from the public or institutional investors.
-Investors who buy corporate bonds are lending money to the company issuing the bond.
-In return, the company makes a legal commitment to pay interest on the principal and, in most cases, to return the principal when the bond comes due, or matures.
+Corporate or company bonds are financial instruments issued by companies to raise capital from investors.
+When investors buy these bonds, they are essentially lending money to the company.
+In return, the company agrees to pay interest and repay the principal amount when the bond matures.

 When a corporation issues a bond, it essentially borrows money from investors.
 The bond represents a promise to repay the principal amount, known as the face value or par value, at the bond's maturity date.
 In the meantime, the company pays periodic interest, typically semi-annually or annually, to bondholders at a predetermined interest rate known as the coupon rate.